 The higher the load must be lifted in order to create the same angular twist of the block, the more energy the must rope expend.

 The higher the load must be lifted for generating the same angular twist, the more stable the block will be against twisting.

-Fig. 19 shows two blocks of different width, i.e. of different distances between the two falls.
-In Fig 19a - narrow width - the load has lifted only slightly when the block is twisted, for example, by 180°.
+Fig. 16 shows two blocks of different width, i.e. of different distances between the two falls.

+In Fig 16a - narrow width - the load has lifted only slightly when the block is twisted, for example, by 180°.
 Little lifting energy is required before the rope cables - the system has little stability.

-In Fig. 19b - greater width - the load has lifted considerably higher when the block is twisted by the same 180°.
+In Fig. 16b - greater width - the load has lifted considerably higher when the block is twisted by the same 180°.
 A much greater lifting energy is required before the rope cables.
-Therefore, the system with the greater hook block width is much more stable.